 In 1981, I moved toGermany to work for a well-known private bank on their International Securities desk.
 Five years later, I accepted an offer to join a newly formed sales department at Bankers Trust in Frankfurt.
 The position ended in 1989 when several departments were reorganized.
 Thereafter, I worked for several well-known firms in a variety of sales, trading and research capacities until my return to the United States in 1997.

 In Germany, my positions required that I communicate fluently in both German and English (often simultaneously), with colleagues and clients.

 During my years in Germany, I attended a wide variety of specialist seminars and conferences, all of which were held in German.
 I was almost always the only non-German participant and usually the only female.
 The seminars were in the areas of banking, securities, investment, IT/software/hardware and photography (i.e. composition, darkroom techniques).

-While in Germany, I also assisted at a number of trade shows, such as Photokina (Photographics), Eisenwarenmesse (Hardware) and the Schmuckmesse (Jewelry).
+In Germany, I also worked at a number of trade shows including Photokina (Photographics), the Eisenwarenmesse (Hardware) and the Schmuckmesse (Jewelry).

 I've been living and translating in Jacksonville, Florida since 1997.
 I founded this website www.translategerman.com in March 1998.

 It goes without saying that my translations - and my clients - benefit from my having lived and worked for decades in both the United States and Germany.